MrPeterJin/MrPeterJin/README.md

 👋 Hi there, this repositories are definitely not MrPeterJin's second account for research.
 This account serves as a storage of my ideas which are out of nothing.

 - :orange_book: Apart from Deep Learning, Python.
 As a former ECE Undergraduate Student, I am also fond of Embedded System Design.
 Also learning other interesting Techs.
 - 🚀: Sometimes I write some apps for fun with Flutter or other frameworks as an open-source enthusiast.
+I always eager to learn anything. :)

 My PGP signature is `BA8D F912 5DE6 EFE8 9540 0AB0 9D5A D561 9E27 B262`